Skip to content

 Drop Your Choice Here 1. degrees of freedom

-Drop Your Choice Here 2. level of significance, α
+Drop Your Choice Here 2. alternative hypothesis, Ha

 Drop Your Choice Here 3. chi-square (χ²) test statistic